-The dispensing GP [apotheekhoudend huisarts] specialism is included in the certificates after a check has been carried out in the BIG register that the professional is allowed to invite the GP specialism and after the certificate holder has submitted a copy of the pharmacy licence.
+22 The dispensing GP [apotheekhoudend huisarts] specialism is included in the certificates after a check has been carried out in the BIG register that the professional is allowed to invite the GP specialism and after the certificate holder has submitted a copy of the pharmacy licence.

-Quality Register Foundation whether the professional is actually registered.
-Professional groups that are subject to this assessment are: Dieticians [diëtisten] Occupational therapists [ergotherapeuten] Dermatologists [huidtherapeuten] Speech therapists [logopedisten] Oral hygienists [mondhygiënisten] Cesar remedial therapists [oefentherapeuten Cesar] Mensendieck remedial therapists [oefentherapeuten Mensendieck] Optometrists [optometristen] Orthoptists [orthoptisten] Podiatrists [podotherapeuten] Radio diagnostic laboratory technicians [radiodiagnostisch laboranten] Radio therapeutic technicians [radiotherapeutisch laboranten]
+Professionals who are included in the Paramedics Quality Register do not have to submit additional types of proof.
+The UZI register assesses with the Paramedics Quality Register Foundation whether the professional is actually registered.
+Professional groups that are subject to this assessment are:

+Dieticians [diëtisten]

+Occupational therapists [ergotherapeuten]

+Dermatologists [huidtherapeuten]

+Speech therapists [logopedisten]

+Oral hygienists [mondhygiënisten]

+Cesar remedial therapists [oefentherapeuten Cesar]

+Mensendieck remedial therapists [oefentherapeuten Mensendieck]

+Optometrists [optometristen]

+Orthoptists [orthoptisten]

+Podiatrists [podotherapeuten]

+Radio diagnostic laboratory technicians [radiodiagnostisch laboranten]

+Radio therapeutic technicians [radiotherapeutisch laboranten]

-- Professionals who are included in the Oral Hygienists Quality Register do not have to submit additional types of proof.
+Professionals who are included in the Oral Hygienists Quality Register do not have to submit additional types of proof.
 The UZI register assesses with the Oral Hygienists Quality Register whether the professional is actually registered.
-Professional groups that are subject to this assessment are: Oral hygienists [mondhygiënisten] - Professionals who are included in the Pharmacy assistants Quality Register (KAA) do not have to submit any additional proof.
+Professional groups that are subject to this assessment are:

+Oral hygienists [mondhygiënisten]

+Professionals who are included in the Pharmacy assistants Quality Register (KAA) do not have to submit any additional proof.
 The UZI register assesses with these registers whether the professional is actually registered.
 The professional groups that are subject to this assessment are:

-Pharmacy assistants [apothekersassistenten]
+Pharmacy assistants [apothekersassistenten]23

-• Professionals as referred to in Article 34 of the Individual Healthcare Professions Act who are not included in the Paramedics Quality Register, the Oral Hygienists Quality Register, the Pharmacy assistants Quality Register (KAA) must submit an original and validly authenticated copy of the diploma in question, or a digital excerpt thereof (pdf with certificate from DUO) with their application to be registered as a subscriber or with the application for a care provider card [zorgverlenerpas].
+Professionals as referred to in Article 34 of the Individual Healthcare Professions Act who are not included in the Paramedics Quality Register, the Oral Hygienists Quality Register, the Pharmacy assistants Quality Register (KAA) must submit an original and validly authenticated copy of the diploma in question, or a digital excerpt thereof (pdf with certificate from DUO) with their application to be registered as a subscriber or with the application for a care provider card [zorgverlenerpas].
 The UZI register decides on the basis of an assessment of the diplomas as to whether the party in question can be registered as a subscriber or holder of a care provider card [zorgverlenerpas].
 Professional groups that are subject to this assessment are:

-Pharmacy assistants [apothekersassistenten] Dieticians [diëtisten] Occupational therapists [ergotherapeuten] Dermatologists [huidtherapeuten] Speech therapists [logopedisten] Oral hygienists [mondhygiënisten] Cesar remedial therapists [oefentherapeuten Cesar] Mensendieck remedial therapists [oefentherapeuten Mensendieck] Optometrists [optometristen] Orthoptists [orthoptisten] Podiatrists [podotherapeuten] Radio diagnostic laboratory technicians [radiodiagnostisch laboranten] Radio therapeutic technicians [radiotherapeutisch laboranten] Dental prosthetists [Tandprothetici] Individual healthcare carers [Verzorgenden in de individuele gezondheidszorg] (VIG-ers)
+Pharmacy assistants [apothekersassistenten]23

+Dieticians [diëtisten]

+Occupational therapists [ergotherapeuten]

+Dermatologists [huidtherapeuten]

+Speech therapists [logopedisten]

+Oral hygienists [mondhygiënisten]

+Cesar remedial therapists [oefentherapeuten Cesar]

+Mensendieck remedial therapists [oefentherapeuten Mensendieck]

+Optometrists [optometristen]

+Orthoptists [orthoptisten]

+Podiatrists [podotherapeuten]

+Radio diagnostic laboratory technicians [radiodiagnostisch laboranten]

+Radio therapeutic technicians [radiotherapeutisch laboranten]

+Dental prosthetists [Tandprothetici]

-This professional group cannot be regarded as a solo care provider and therefore cannot be registered as a care provider subscriber.
+23 This professional group cannot be regarded as a solo care provider and therefore cannot be registered as a care provider subscriber.